Whitehorse Travel Guide

 Canoeing and Kayaking

 Whitehorse is the starting place for popular canoeing and kayaking trips.
 A trip to Carmacks takes an average of eight days and 16 days to Dawson City.
 Outfitters offer all the gear, guides, tours, lessons and planning services.
 They also can arrange transport back to Whitehorse.
-The mostly used maps for paddlers is The Yukon River: Marsh Lake to Dawson City, available at www.yukonbooks.com
+The most used maps for paddlers is The Yukon River: Marsh Lake to Dawson City, available at www.yukonbooks.com

 Places To Stay